 The District is divided into groundwater management zones and management areas for the purpose of evaluating and managing groundwater resources recognizing the different characteristics and anticipated future development of the aquifers in the District.
 Each of the District Management Zone are associated with a minor or major aquifer for which the TWDB has developed a Groundwater Availability Model (GAM).
-For the Sparta, Queen City, Carrizo, Calvert Bluff, Simsboro, and Hooper aquifers, the District has partitioned each of the aquifers' Management Zones into two or more Management Areas.
+For the Sparta, Queen City, Carrizo, Calvert Bluff, Simsboro, and Hooper aquifers, the District has partitioned each regions of of the aquifers' Management Zones into two or-more-Management Areas.

-Within each Management Zone, the District will establish and enforce Rules related to spacing of wells, the maximum allowable production of groundwater per acre of land located over an aquifer, require permits for production, regulate drawdown and provide for a reduction in the maximum allowable production and permitted production of groundwater per acre of land based on the different surface and subsurface characteristics and different evaluation and monitoring within the Management Zones.
+Within each Management Zone and Management Area, the District will establish and enforce Rules related to: spacing of wells, prevention of unreasonable impacts, the maximum allowable production of groundwater per acre of land located over an aquifer, monitoring and managing changes to groundwater levels require permits for production, monitoring and managing groundwater pumping, achieving Desired Future Conditions(DFCs) and Protective Drawdown Limits (PDLs), regulate-drawdown and provide for a reduction in the maximum allowableachieving production and permitted production of groundwater per acre of land based on the different surface and subsurface characteristics and different evaluation and monitoring within the Management Zones.